One side of office warm, other side fine: zone damper stuck

 What this case teaches us

-One warm zone points to the damper, not the duct
+One warm zone points to the damper link, not the duct

 - If one zone stays warm while the rest cools, the air supply is fine.
 The problem is usually what blocks air to that zone.

-- Before agreeing to ceiling work, ask whether the damper was checked.
-It opens through an access panel in minutes.
+- Before agreeing to ceiling work, ask whether the damper's motor and blade were checked together.
+A linkage can be reconnected through an access panel in minutes.

 Ready to get started?